Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Summary and discussion

 \item The symmetry action is anomalous (this is exactly the characteristics of a 't Hooft anomaly) in a way that a symmetry action involves a nontrivial phase factor $\Theta\nu_4$ as shown in Eq.~(\ref{eq.symaction}), where the phase factor $\Theta$ appears as a contribution of fermion creation and annihilation operators from the bulk fSPT phase, as defined in Eq.~(\ref{eq.omega}).
 Hence the surface fermionic pentagon equation in Eq.~(\ref{eq.anopenta}) is also obstructed by the phase factor $\Theta\nu_4$. \end{itemize}

+{One open question is how to compute the full anyon data in general fermionic symmetry-enriched string-net models.
+The \textit{tube algebra for fermionic string-net} models has been developed to calculate the anyon types, fusion rules, ground state degeneracy and modular $S,T$ transformations on torus\cite{fc}.
+However, the full anyon data also includes the $G$-action (anyon permutation) and symmetry fractionalization data, the computation of which remains unknown.
+Up to now, we only know how to calculate the anyon data in the simple case where the intrinsic topological order of a (fermionic) SET phase is an Abelian gauge theory and the $G$-action does not permute any gauge flux, with or without 't Hooft anomaly (illustrated in Subsection \ref{rmk.surfaceabeliangauge}).
+Therefore, a complete construction of \textit{tube algebra for (fermionic) symmetry-enriched string-net models} is desired, where the $G$-action and symmetry fractionalization data can be extracted.}

-There is also a future research direction based on this paper called bulk-boundary gauging.
-Fully gauging the symmetry for a bulk 3+1D SPT phase together with its surface anomalous SET phase, we will obtain a bulk 3+1D topological order together with its gapped boundary (a surface anomalous 2+1D topological order).
+Bulk-boundary gauging is also a very interesting future direction.
+Fully gauging the symmetry for a bulk 3+1D symmetry-protected topological (SPT) phase together with an anomalous SET phase on its surface simultaneously, we obtain a bulk 3+1D topological order together with its gapped boundary (a surface anomalous 2+1D topological order).
 This has been studied for a particular example of bulk 3+1D $\Z_2\times\Z_2$-SPT phase with boundary projective semions\cite{wang2016twisted}.
-A complete framework of such bulk-boundary gauging process is desired, which can also be generalized to fermionic systems.
-For the example we studied in subsection \ref{subsec.eg}, i.e., a bulk 3+1D $\Z_2^f\times\Z_2\times\Z_4$-SPT phase with boundary $\Z_4$ gauge theory anyons stacking with the physical fermion, we expect that after gauging the $\Z_2\times\Z_4$ symmetry for both boundary and bulk, we will obtain a bulk fermionic 3+1D $\Z_2\times\Z_4$ twisted gauge theory, whose gapped boundary is an anomalous fermionic $\Z_8\times\Z_4$ gauge theory.
-With the fact that all 3+1D bosonic/fermionic topological orders can be obtained by gauging 3+1D bosonic/fermionic SPT phases\cite{lan2019classification}, we conjecture that such bulk-boundary gauging is closely related to the categorical symmetry correspondence\cite{ji2020categorical,kong2020algebraic,lan2024quantum,chatterjee2023symmetry,chatterjee2023holographic}.
-Studies on this direction might further be helpful on studying gapless transition points among gapped boundaries of 3+1D topological orders\cite{ji2024topological}.
+A complete framework of such bulk-boundary gauging process defined on lattice models is desired, which can also be generalized to fermionic systems and related to fermion condensation.
+For the example we studied in Subsection \ref{subsec.eg}, i.e., a bulk 3+1D $\Z_2^f\times\Z_2\times\Z_4$-SPT phase with boundary $\Z_4$ gauge theory anyons stacking with the physical fermion, we expect that after gauging the $\Z_2\times\Z_4$ symmetry for both boundary and bulk, we will obtain a bulk fermionic 3+1D $\Z_2\times\Z_4$ twisted gauge theory, whose gapped boundary is an anomalous fermionic $\Z_8\times\Z_4$ gauge theory. {With the fact that almost all 3+1D bosonic/fermionic topological orders can be obtained by gauging 3+1D bosonic/fermionic SPT phases \cite{lan2019classification}, we conjecture that the categorical symmetry correspondence\cite{ji2020categorical,kong2020algebraic,lan2024quantum,chatterjee2023symmetry,chatterjee2023holographic} between 3+1D and 2+1D is a simple case of such bulk-boundary gauging when the bulk SPT phase is trivial.
+A systematic study on such a topic also provides lattice model descriptions for the 2+1D gapped boundaries of a given 3+1D symmetry topological field theory (SymTFT)\cite{freed2024topological,kaidi2023symmetry} as a byproduct.}